The Need for Speed: PR Crisis Communications & Issues Management

 Amid a crisis, using technology for rapid response is paramount.
 Technology assists PR pros in quickly monitoring all communication channels in real-time.
 Social media listening software enables teams to detect early warning signals and take proactive measures when needed.

 The effective use of technology creates opportunities for faster crisis management and more accurate impact assessments.
-Real-time marketing and monitoring tools like Talkwalker empowers companies to track conversations across social networks, allowing quick responses before issues escalate in the fast-paced digital landscape.
+Real-time marketing and monitoring tools like Talkwalker empower companies to track conversations across social networks, allowing quick responses before issues escalate in the fast-paced digital landscape.

 Being Transparent In Communication